skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

   </tr>
 </table>

-Connect the diode, amplifier and a 100 k$\Omega$ feedback resistor as shown in the schematic below.
+Connect the diode, amplifier and a 100 k&Omega; feedback resistor as shown in the schematic below.
 (The longer leg of the photodiode is the anode and should be connected to the ground).
 The diode needs to be angled to point at the LED, leaving at least a 1 cm gap for a standard cuvette plus some additional space to allow the cuvette to be inserted and removed without disturbing the components.
 The connections can be made using either male-to-male jumper wires or spare wire trimmed from component legs.